 The Rutland Area Osher Lifelong Learning Institute exists to promote continuing education for area residents aged fifty and over.
 Started in 2003 as an affiliate of the University of Vermont with a startup grant from the Osher Foundation, we are an all–volunteer, nonprofit organization.
-We are grateful to the Rutland Recreation and Parks Department, to the Southwestern Vermont Council on Aging, and to the volunteers who make this program possible.
+We are grateful to the Rutland Recreation and Parks Department and to the volunteers who make this program possible.

 Time and Place